forfaxx/codename/README.md

 ## Inspiration

 What started as a silly text munging exercise has proven to be a happy little app that I run all the time just for fun.
 With the --count argument, you can run it as many times as you like.
-Something it spits out is bound to be good.
+It's bound to spit out something good.

 One note however, the wordlists are taken from the standard system dictionary and may combine offensive words.
 Please be aware that any such results are not by design.

 ---